-Lately Opah has been frequenting the fish counter at our local shop.
+Lately, Opah filets have been frequenting the fish counter at our local shop.
 There are many things I like about Opah including its name, which should not be confused with a Greek dance or a celebrity talk show host.
 Native to the waters of Hawaii, the Opah fish (also known as Moonfish, Kingfish or Sunfish) is striking.
-It resembles an enormous silver-blue and rose hued sphere with white spots and crimson fins, tail and snout.
-Growing to an average of 3 feet in size, Opah’s meat is firm, mild flavored and pink to red in color.
-With cooking, the meat will turn white.
-Happily, Hawaiian Opah is not overfished, making it a good substitute for swordfish and halibut.
-It’s rich with fish oil, and a good source of protein, B vitamins phosphorus and selenium.
+It resembles an enormous silver-blue and rose hued sphere with white spots and crimson fins, tail and snout, and it grows to an average of three feet in size.
+Its flesh is firm and mildly flavored, with a rosy pink color, and, during the cooking process, it will turn white.
+Happily, Hawaiian Opah is not overfished, which makes it a good substitute for swordfish and halibut.
+It’s also predictably healthy: rich in fish oil, and a good source of protein, phosphorus, and selenium.
 You can read more about Opah on Seafood Watch.

 Oven Roasted Opah with Provençal Vegetables and Basil Coulis

-2 red or yellow peppers, stemmed and seeded, cut in 3/4″ chunks
+2 red or yellow bell peppers, stemmed and seeded, cut in bite-size pieces

 2 medium shallots, quartered

 3 sprigs fresh thyme, or 1 teaspoon dried